SRI-human-sleep/INSA-home/README.md

   - Part 2 - [**Characterization of sleep and diary ratings**](https://sri-human-sleep.github.io/INSA-home/Appendix%20C%20-%20Data%20analysis/insa%40home_dataAnalysis2.html)
   - Part 3 - [**Relationships between sleep and diary ratings**](https://sri-human-sleep.github.io/INSA-home/Appendix%20C%20-%20Data%20analysis/insa%40home_dataAnalysis3.html).
 This also includes the final outputs included in the main article.

-- **Appendix D** - `Data/` includes the two datasets (in both .RData and .csv format) generated with the data pre-processing script included in Appendix B, and necessary to run the scripts in Appendix C:
+- **Appendix D** - `Data/` includes the two datasets (in both .RData and .csv format) generated with the data pre-processing script included in Appendix B, and used to generate the reports in Appendix C:
   - `ema` with time-varying variables
   - `demos` with demographic variables